WolfDen133/WFT/README.md

 ## Features added

+- WFT-OLD Migration
 - Multiple language support
 - Optional display identifier
 - More Tags
 - Per-Player Texts
 - Packet Texts over Entity
 - More efficient and pretty code

+Migration: This should have been added on 1.0, but texts from WFT-OLD will now be automaticly migrated to WFT format.

 Language support: You can now change the language of the plugin to suit your server.